japl-lang/JustAnotherJAPL/README.md

 ## Project structure

-The project is split into several directories and submodules to ease human inspection:
+The project is split into several directories and submodules:
-- `README.md` -> This file here (lol)
 - `docs` -> Contains markdown files with the various specifications for NimVM (bytecode, grammar, etc)
     - `docs/bytecode.md` -> Lays out the bytecode specification for NimVM as well as serialization guidelines
     - `docs/grammar.md` -> Formal grammar specification in EBNF syntax